vinh0809it/laravel-ddd-salary/README.md

 ## 📘 Introduction
 I am learning to apply Domain-Driven Design (DDD) to Laravel, and this project is my first step.
 My goal is to build a standalone API server for salary management, which will be a part of my HRM (Human Resource Management) microservices architecture.

 That's why this repository does not include any authentication functionality.
-There are a few parts of the code where I simulate a logged-in user—please ignore this for now.
+There are a few parts of the code where I simulate a logged-in user to test the authorization service -- please ignore this for now.
 I plan to implement a JWT middleware later, which will handle the authentication

 Some of my inspirations have been these remarkable articles:
 - https://github.com/Orphail/laravel-ddd